ijrafael/CPSC411-Lab1/README.md

+# READ THIS
+This was created in my CPSC411 - Mobile Device Application class at CSUF.
+I worked on this repository to learn about Swift programming in order to start learning how to develop applications for iOS devices.

 # SafeWalkVolunteer
 In this activity we will create a simple application that asks the user to provide their information to volunteer to the SafeWalk program.
 It helps monitor crosswalks to keep children safe on their way to school/home.